-Remove Mysearchprotect.com (Chrome, Firefox, IE, Edge) - Virus Removal Instructions
+Mysearchprotect.com (Chrome, Firefox, IE, Edge) - Virus Removal Instructions

-Its developers (not specified) promote Mysearchprotect.com virus via freeware bundles and trick people into installing it by falsely claiming that it's a useful tool that combines Google, Yahoo, and Bing search results to provide the most accurate search results.
-No matter if it is installed intentionally or accidentally, the outcome is the same – web browser's start page, search provider, new tab URL, and other settings are modified in a way to be related to Mysearchprotect.com virus.
+Mysearchprotect.com claims to be a legitimate search engine while it's not.
+Cybersecurity experts from NoVirus.uk[1] warn that it's a genuine browser hijacker and potentially unwanted program (PUP), which seeks to compromise people's web browser's settings and initiate doubtful marketing campaigns later on.
+Its developers (not specified) promote the program online and distribute this app via freeware bundles and trick people into installing it by falsely claiming that it's a useful tool that combines Google, Yahoo, and Bing search results to provide the most accurate search results.
+No matter if it is installed intentionally or accidentally, the outcome is the same – the web browser's start page, search provider, new tab URL, and other settings are modified in a way to be related to the questionable program.

-As a result, the user of the hijacked web browser may be continuously redirected to http://www.mysearchprotect.com/ domain.
-Even though it might not seem suspicious at first, we must stress the fact that some of the links included in its search results may expose you to potentially dangerous websites.[2]
-The Mysearchprotect.com virus is infamous for close collaboration with untrustworthy third-parties, so be careful if your web browser gets redirected to unknown shopping websites, domains that promote Internet speed boosters or optimizers[3] or urge to update software (Java, Flash Player, etc.) as you might end up with malware on your PC.
+The Mysearchprotect.com is infamous for close collaboration with untrustworthy third-parties, so be careful if your web browser gets redirected to unknown shopping websites, domains that promote Internet speed boosters or optimizers[3], or urge to update software (Java, Flash Player, etc.) as you might end up with malware on your PC.

-Besides, the faster you remove Mysearchprotect.com, the lower is the risk of information leakage.
-Although the start page of this dubious search engine does not include Privacy Policy and Terms of Use, beware that browser hijackers are set to track people's web browsing activities.
-Although personally identifiable information can hardly be leaked via cookies and pixels, such software is sufficient for transferring Search Data, email address, IP address, and similar non-personally identifiable information to affiliated parties.
+Although personally identifiable information can hardly be leaked via cookies and pixels, such software is sufficient for transferring Search Data, email addresses, IP addresses, and similar non-personally identifiable information to affiliated parties.
 The latter may further use the collected data for marketing purposes or may flood people's emails with spam.

-If you noticed a significant increment of commercial and non-commercial advertisements withing Mysearchprotect.com virus search results, the only way to get rid of them is to eliminate PUPs from the system.
+If you noticed a significant increment of commercial and non-commercial advertisements within Mysearchprotect.com search results, the only way to get rid of them is to eliminate PUPs from the system.
 Note that pop-ups, banners, hyperlinks, and similar ads can not only be irritating but can also pose a risk of redirects to unsafe websites.

-The Mysearchprotect.com removal might not be an easy task.
-Many people reported that it keeps reappearing even if the user sets Google or another search as default and, therefore, consider it to be a severe computer virus.
-In fact, it's not malicious and cannot harm the system directly.
 The reason why it evades removal is related to the multiplicity of relevant files and other PUPs that may not allow people to remove Mysearchprotect.com successfully.
-In case of any difficulties regarding its elimination, you can always entrust this task to a professional security tool, such as ReimageIntego.
+In case of any difficulties regarding its elimination, you can always entrust this task to a professional security tool, such as SpyHunter 5Combo Cleaner or Malwarebytes.

 “Bundling” remains the most popular PUP distribution technique

-Although PUPs can be distributed via fake software updates, pop-up ads or suspicious websites, software bundling remains the most successful dissemination technique.
+Although PUPs can be distributed via fake software updates, pop-up ads, or suspicious websites, software bundling remains the most successful dissemination technique.
 Those who are not acquainted with this distribution technique should know that it relies on freeware.

-PUP developers pay money to freeware developers for a possibility to disguise infamous add-ons, toolbars or extensions under Quick/Basic installation methods.
+PUP developers pay money to freeware developers for the possibility to disguise infamous add-ons, toolbars or extensions under Quick/Basic installation methods.
 This way, both freeware and PUP developers get the benefit.
 However, hundreds or even thousands of Internet users get tricked into installing unwanted programs.

 The only reason why bundling is still considered legitimate is the fact that it spreads PUPs as optional components.
-People can always opt out of them by selecting Advanced or Custom installation technique.
-However, since they often rush the installation and relies on quick installation methods, they miss the chance to unmark them.
+People can always opt out of them by selecting the Advanced or Custom installation technique.
+However, since they often rush the installation and rely on quick installation methods, they miss the chance to unmark them.
 If you want to keep your web browser protected from redirects, ads, cookies, and similar changes, install free apps with extreme carefulness.

-Comprehensive Mysearchprotect.com removal guide
+Comprehensive removal guide for cyber intruders

-You may remove virus damage with a help of ReimageIntego.
+You may remove virus damage with a help of FortectIntego.
 SpyHunter 5Combo Cleaner and Malwarebytes are recommended to detect potentially unwanted programs and viruses with all their files and registry entries that are related to them.

-Remove Mysearchprotect.com from Windows systems
+Uninstall from Windows

 - Enter Control Panel into Windows search box and hit Enter or click on the search result.